f0lie/Explorer-Game/README.md

 When you submit your code to this main repo, I will review your code.
 I will mainly be follow standard practices of C++.
 For more specific examples go to the .pdf I linked below.
 No one will remember all of them and neither will I. Just keep write and slowly improve your code.

 Please have some form of documentation with your code.
-Code without saying what it actually does is completely useless and dangerous code.
-Tests aka things to make sure its actually does what it says is nice.

 Do one thing at time.
 If you are working on physics, focus on writing physics.
 If you need to display modules to work with, ask the dude that is working with display, pull his/her code and work from that.

-The build system will be Cmake because ~~its what my ide came with~~ it is cross platform and works with all major IDEs including Visual Studio.
+The build system will be Cmake because it is cross platform and works with all major IDEs including Visual Studio.

 ## Resources for the group
 Hopefully these links will help you on the project.